The amount of time it takes for a web page to load fully on your screen is known as the Page Speed.

 If you have a new website, you are likely to buy a cheap hosting.
 In the beginning, the drawbacks of buying a cheap hosting may not be much visible, but as you add more content on it and the number of visitors on your site increases, this will start causing problems.

-Shared hosting: this is the cheapest option in hosting services.
+Shared Hosting: This is the cheapest option in hosting services.
+Your website can load slow due to other websites present on the same server.
 Generally, people with new websites prefer to go with it.

-- Dedicated server: here, only you have the access to the whole hardware of the server.
-Here, you have maximum access and flexibility.
+- Dedicated Server: Here, only you have the access to the whole hardware of the server.
+It allows you to have maximum access and flexibility.